How does a dog’s broken leg look like

 Monitor your pet closely; if the swelling worsens or additional symptoms arise, such as limping or reluctance to bear weight, immediate veterinary attention is necessary.
 Treatment may involve pain relief, anti-inflammatories, or even surgical intervention, depending on the injury’s nature.

-See also How long do dog steroids take to work
+See also How long recovery from neutering dog

 After experiencing a similar situation with my own pup, I learned that timely intervention can significantly impact recovery.
 Watching for these signs not only aids in quick diagnosis but also ensures your companion receives the best possible care.